 Things to try next:

-Before you begin adjusting your router, verify that the following items are not causing the black video.
+Before you begin adjusting your router, verify that the following items are not causing the issue.

 - Poor signal strength.
 A poor wifi signal can cause connectivity with your Ring device to be unreliable.
 Check the Device Health section of your Ring application to ensure the device’s RSSI is within an acceptable range.
 Ring devices generally work best within the range of 0 to -60 RSSI.

 - Low upload speeds.
-To determine whether or not the black video is caused by poor upload speed, run a speed test to see if your network can support Ring devices.
+To determine whether or not the issue is caused by poor upload speed, run a speed test to see if your network can support Ring devices.

 - Ring devices with 720p displays require at least 500 Kbps upload and download speeds, although 1Mbps is recommended for optimal performance.

 - Ring devices with 1080p displays require at least 1 Mbps upload and download speeds, though 2mbps is recommended for optimal performance.

 - If you have more than one Ring device, additional bandwidth is recommended for optimal performance.

 - Check whether the problem is isolated to one device.
 If you have more than one Ring device, check if other devices are experiencing the same symptoms.
 If the recordings for more than one Ring device cannot be viewed, there is a good chance there is a problem with your internet connection or a firewall setting is to blame.
 If the problem continues on only one Ring device, confirm that the device has a good signal strength and consider contacting Ring Customer Support for additional assistance.

 - Data loss.
 This is technically referred to as packet loss, and can occur even when the Signal Strength (RSSI) is considered good.
 How well your wifi signal travels certain distances, or through some building materials while maintaining the integrity of the data, will determine how much loss is occurring.
 If the data loss is high, this can present as an inaccessible video or poor video quality.